CELTA to ESOL bridging course

 • Tutors recently qualified to AET level with some ELT experience.

-• Also suitable for other teachers supporting ESOL (vocational staff, Learning Support Staff, English tutors) with some ELT experience
+• Also suitable for other teachers supporting ESOL (Learning Support Staff, English tutors) with some ELT experience

 *Some potential participants may have completed a CELTA or TESOL with a focus on ESOL content.
 Please contact course organisers for further advice on this.